 Firmness (Support & Feel)

-We scored the Medium mattress at a 6 out of 10, with 10 being the firmest, but you have the option of going with the Soft or Firm version of this model as well, depending on your sleep preferences.
+We scored the Medium mattress between a 4 and 5 out of 10, with 10 being the firmest, but you have the option of going with the Soft or Firm version of this model as well, depending on your sleep preferences.
 Muse offers an online sleep quiz to help you decide which firmness level will suit you best.

 Straight out of the box, the Muse feels substantial, as if there are a lot of quality materials packed into its 12-inch height.
 Overall, this bed offers a more traditional memory foam experience with four inches of memory materials in the top two layers that allow the body to sink into the bed for a deep hug feel.